GuiiifSouza/DevPort/development/README.md

 This project is structured to be modular, with different components organized into dedicated subdirectories.
 This facilitates maintenance, parallel development, and code reuse.

 - `apis/`: Contains backend and API code, allowing a clear separation between business logic and the user interface.
-- `ui/`: Centralizes all visual and frontend elements of the applications, promoting efficient organization and easy file location.

 ### Customize Configurations